The marketplace business model guide

 Most marketplaces monetize this dynamic by charging a commission from every payment on the platform.

-A graph illustrating how the marketplace model works by connecting buyers and sellers, facilitating transactions, and charging a commission out of every transaction.
+A graph illustrating how the marketplace business model works by connecting buyers and sellers, facilitating transactions, and charging a commission out of every transaction.

 Commission is likely the best candidate for your first business model as well—more on that a bit later.